 - be unable to focus on what you are saying long enough to hear the entire message

-- be unable to keep what you said in mind long enough to think of a reply, reply, and wait for you to respond
+- not be able to keep what you said in mind long enough to think of a reply, reply, and wait for you to respond

 - get stuck on one topic or activity or go off topic with unimportant details